khushbukosti2898/AdminPanel/README.md

 git clone https://github.com/khushbukosti2898/AdminPanel

-Navigate to the project directory: cd dashboard-app
+Navigate to the project directory: cd AdminPanel

 Install dependencies:
 npm install

 Start the development server:
-npm start
+npm run dev

-Open the app: The app will be running at http://localhost:3000.
+Open the app: The app will be running at http://localhost:5173/.

 Key Directories:
 components: Contains reusable components like PageHeader, ChartComponent, and SummaryCard.
 These components are used across the app.